 Heavy lift launch vehicles can also lift large satellites into higher orbits.
 These higher orbits can offer special benefits.
 For example, a satellite around 22,000 miles from the surface of Earth can be in geostationary orbit.
 In that orbit, the satellite orbits Earth once per day.
 As a result, it stays over the same point on Earth's surface.
 This is useful for communications satellites.

 Heavy lift launch vehicles can also be used for missions to other worlds.
 The Saturn V rocket made it possible for people to land on the moon.
 That rocket could launch about 50 tons to the moon.
 That's about the same as four school buses.
-If humans are going to return to the moon or explore other worlds, a heavy lift launch vehicle could be used to make that possible.
-As powerful as it is, the space shuttle cannot travel to the moon.
-The engines are powerful, but not powerful enough to push the heavy orbiter there.
+If humans are going to explore other worlds, a heavy lift launch vehicle could be used to make that possible.

 What Does the Future Hold for Heavy Lift Launch Vehicles?

 [image-78]NASA has a new plan for the future of space exploration.
 The new plan will eventually lead to human exploration of Mars.
 Many steps will be needed in order to get there.
 New technologies will have to be developed.
-The president has told NASA to work on a new Heavy Lift Launch Vehicle.
+NASA is working on a new Heavy Lift Launch Vehicle.
 The new vehicle will use many things NASA has learned about rockets.
 It will also use brand new technologies.
-Nobody knows yet what the new rocket will be like.
 Engineers are working to figure out the best way to prepare to explore the solar system.

 Words to Know: